wilsonmar/python-samples/README.md

 * openweather.py to obtain from API calls and format weather data as fuzzy tokens
 * pengram2nato.py to use the NATO phonetic alphabet spell out a sentence.
 * python-samples.py is a conglomeration of many features.
+* ml-metrics.py to use PyTorch & Scikit to generate metrics for Machine Learning.
 * pytorch-mnist.py Use PyTorch to build, train and evaluate a neural network to recognize a hand written digit MNIST
 * recursive-cache.py shows faster Fibonnici recursion calls when using functools cache.
 * roku-set.py opens Roku at a given IP address to the YouTube video specified.